gregilo/atom-php-lookup/README.md

 # Atom PHP Lookup

-This module aims to provide easy access to the core methods in PHP without having to leave Atom.
+This module aims to provide easy access to the documentation for the core methods in PHP in Atom.

 ## Usage